noemile8240/Diabetes_Study-Analysis/README.md

 ## Insights Deep Dive

-### Glucose Thresholds
+### Glucose Thresholds Analysis

-- Glucose ≥126 mg/dL is the strongest individual predictor.
+- •	Glucose Levels and Diabetes Patients with glucose levels in the diabetic range (≥126 mg/dL) consistently had the highest diabetes rates, especially in older age groups.
+Across all ages, glucose emerged as the most directly predictive metric of diabetes status.

 - Age amplifies glucose-based risk.
 - In the 90–110 range, diabetics make up over 14%.